 The action of the operator ${\cal D}$ can be understood as follows.
 The ``$+$" piece with $\frac{\left(\partial_{x_i}^2+m^2\right)}{Z}{\delta\over \delta J_+(x)}$ acts on a particular diagram in the connected sum of vacuum-vacuum connected diagrams ${\cal V}[J_+]$ by removing a source $J_+$ and then amputating the renormalized propagator to which it is attached.
 The same procedure is followed for the ``$-$" piece; the two amputated propagators are then sewn together by the renormalized ``cut" propagator $Z G_{+-}^0$.

-Computing $P_n$ in a theory with physical sources is hard\footnote{One might imagine it sufficient to compute ${\rm Im\,} {\cal V}$ to $n={\rm few}$ since particle multiplicity is naively suppressed by $\alpha_S$.
-However since the effective expansion parameters in the Glasma are $\alpha_S\log(1/x)$ and $\alpha_S^2 A^{1/3}$, both of ${\mathcal O}(1)$ in heavy-ion collisions, $n\gg 1$ is typical.} because one also has to compute the disconnected vacuum-vacuum graphs for each $n$.
+Computing $P_n$ in a theory with physical sources is difficult because one also has to compute the disconnected vacuum-vacuum graphs for each $n$.
 However if we define a generating functional $F(z) = \sum_n z^n P_n$, \Eq{eq:prob} gives

-and successive differentiation of this equation with respect to $z$ (and setting $z=1$), generates the $n$-particle correlators $\langle n(n-1)(n-2)\cdots\rangle$.
-These moments do not require one compute the disconnected vacuum-vacuum graphs, since they also appear in the normalization of $P_n$ and therefore cancel out\footnote{Such cancellations are seen in the Abramovsky-Gribov-Kancheli (AGK) rules~\cite{Abramovsky:1973fm} that implement the combinatorics of cut/uncut vacuum-to-vacuum graphs in Reggeon field theory~\cite{Gelis:2006ye}.} in the moments.
+and successive differentiation of \Eq{eq:gen-functional} with respect to $z$ (and setting $z=1$) generates the $n$-particle correlators $\langle n(n-1)(n-2)\cdots\rangle$.
+These moments do not require one to compute the disconnected vacuum-vacuum graphs, since they also appear in the normalization of $P_n$ and therefore cancel out\footnote{Such cancellations are seen in the Abramovsky-Gribov-Kancheli (AGK) rules~\cite{Abramovsky:1973fm} that implement the combinatorics of cut/uncut vacuum-to-vacuum graphs in Reggeon field theory~\cite{Gelis:2006ye}.} in the moments.

 This is illustrated by expressing the r.h.s of \Eq{eq:gen-functional} for $z=1$ as

 where now $i{\cal V_{\rm SK}}[J_+,J_-]$ represents the sum over all vacuum--to--vacuum connected graphs that live on the SK closed time contour.
 One can then express the inclusive multiplicity as~\cite{Gelis:2006yv}